Enroll when your child is ready!

 Two Rivers Academy was established in 2018 to meet the needs of a growing population of parents who wanted outstanding educational opportunities for their young children.
-Two Rivers offers a challenging, unique, and hands-on learning experience by utilizing Dr. Maria Montessori and Reggio Emilia methods of education.
-Two Rivers opened for students age 3 through 6 years old in 2018 with the expectation to grow the program to include 6-9 and 9-12 year old classes within the next 3-5 years.
+Two Rivers offers a challenging, unique, and hands-on learning experience by utilizing Dr. Maria Montessori method of education.
+Two Rivers enrolls students in a Primary class, age 3 through 6 years old, and students in a Lower Elementary class, age 6 through 9 years old.
+With the plans to continue to expand ages served as the community requests.
 Student-teacher ratio is 14:1.
-Two Rivers is open year round, will open at 7:30 am and close at 5:30 pm on Monday- Friday.
-School work is completed between 8:30 and 3:30pm.
-Before school and after school, activities are included in the monthly price.
+Two Rivers provides year round school, is open at 7:30 am and closes at 5:30 pm on Monday- Friday.
+School work is completed between 8:30 am and 3:30 pm.
+Before school and after school, care are available at an additional monthly rate.

 Phone Number: (918) 873-0125

 Email address: email@example.com